-Bus speeds, ridership up on 14th street in Manhattan
+Bus speeds, ridership up on 14th Street in Manhattan

 Bus speeds and ridership have “increased dramatically” on 14th Street — with minimal disruption to adjacent-street traffic — since October, when the de Blasio administration banned most private vehicles from going crosstown on the street between between 3rd and 9th avenues, his Department of Transportation said Wednesday.

-The commute on the M14 bus is nine minutes faster, and trips on the adjacent streets are less than a minute slower, the department said in a news release.
+The commute on the M14 bus is up to nine minutes faster, and trips on the adjacent streets are less than a minute slower, the department said in a news release.

 The plan, known as the Busway, is a pilot program that went into effect Oct.
 3: private vehicles can make drop-offs, but must take the next available right turn.
 Deliveries, taxicabs and Ubers are also allowed.
 The idea is to clear the way for public transportation, which the majority of people use to commute in Manhattan.